tetloose/tetloose-wp/Docs/Setup/environment.md

 Tetloose WP has only been tested on Mac OS.

-This isn't a tutorial on setting up a local environment, more of an idea of a setup that could be used.
+This isn't a tutorial for setting up a local environment.

 Brew is used as a package manager, read more about [Brew](https://brew.sh/).